 - Erections are less rigid

 - Erections cannot be maintained during sexual intercourse or until orgasm is reached

 - Erections cannot be achieved at all

 Men with ED can lose confidence in their sexual ability and their overall sense of self-worth can be negatively affected.

-Erectile dysfunction can have a devasting psychological impact.
+Erectile dysfunction can have a devasting psychological impact for individuals and couples.